jbonilla/jobs.papercavalier.com/_posts/2013-07-15-german-customer-support.md

 The position will require approximately 25 hours on weekdays at €275 per week.

-Please submit a cover letter and resume highlighting your customer service experience and language proficiency.
+Please submit a cover letter and resume highlighting your customer service experience and language proficiency!